nobiot/md-roam/README.md

 Upstream Org-roam is going through many changes.
 To catch up, Md-roam is also changing heavily.
 I suggest to refer to Changelog maintained [here](CHANGELOG.md) for some breaking changes.
 Nothing should break your notes as Org-roam is not designed to alter them, but it is a good practice to keep a backup of your notes, and the org-roam database file (usually named `org-roam.db` stored in your `org-roam-directory`).

 ## Features of Org Roam Supported

+v1.4 is out with support for additional Org-roam features and optional configuration for performance improvement.
+Find more about it in [this document](./docs/v1.4.md).

 Md-roam currently supports the following features for your markdown notes: